Ensemble Masques

 The name of the group is inspired by the masques of Elizabethan England — dramatic entertainments that incorporated music, dance and poetry.

-Renowned as much for its expressiveness and vitality as for its integrity and precision, Ensemble Masques fully embodies the multiplicity of the Baroque spirit.
-The core members of the ensemble each have careers as soloists and performers with prestigious international early music ensembles.
-They are regularly joined by other instrumentalists who share the same desire to bring out the full expressive potential of the repertoire they perform.
+Renowned as much for its expressiveness and vitality as for its integrity and precision, the Masques ensemble fully embodies the multiplicity of the Baroque spirit.
+The core members of the ensemble each have a career as a soloist and performer with prestigious international early music ensembles.
+They are regularly joined by other instrumentalists who share the same desire to showcase the full expressive potential of the repertoire they perform.

-Since its creation, Ensemble Masques has deliberately chosen to explore different repertoires from the 17th and 18th centuries, rather than confine itself to one style or genre.
-This curiosity, which is inseparable from its identity, reflects the reality of composition in the Baroque period, in which different influences intersected and blended.
-It has led the Ensemble to take an in-depth look at Germanic music of the 17th century, to reveal Telemann’s universalism and humanism, and to take an interest in the initiatory journey of the ‘Grand Tour’, all artistic choices underpinned by a taste for exchange, mixing, borrowing and mixing, as the variety of nationalities of the musicians who make up the Ensemble bears witness.
+Since its inception, the Ensemble Masques has deliberately chosen to explore different repertoires from the 17th and 18th centuries, rather than confining itself to a single style or genre.
+This curiosity, inseparable from its identity, reflects the reality of composition in the Baroque era, when influences crossed and mixed.
+This has led the Ensemble to explore 17th-century German music in greater depth, to reveal Telemann’s universalism and humanism, and to take an interest in the initiatory journey of the ‘Grand Tour’.
+All these artistic choices are underpinned by a taste for exchange, mixture, borrowing and cross-fertilisation, as evidenced by the variety of nationalities of the musicians who make up the Ensemble.

-Ensemble Masques is a regular guest at concert series and festivals in Germany, Italy, France, Portugal, Spain, Poland, the Netherlands and Belgium.
-It also tours most major centres in Canada and the United States, including New York, Toronto, Montreal, Vancouver and Los Angeles.
-Past and future projects include concerts as part of the Folles Journées de Nantes and Tokyo at the Cité de la Voix in Vézelay at the Festival de Saintes, at the Heidelberger Frühling at the Festival de Wallonie and on tour in the UK and Finland.
+The Ensemble Masques regularly takes part in concert series and festivals in Germany, Italy, France, Portugal, Spain, Poland, the Netherlands and Belgium.
+It has also toured in most of the major centres in Canada and the United States, including New York, Toronto, Montreal, Vancouver and Los Angeles.
+His upcoming projects include concerts at the Folles Journées de Nantes and the Via Aeterna Festival, at the Cité de la Voix de Vézelay, at the Festival d’opéra baroque de Beaune, at the Festival de musique ancienne d’Utrecht, at the Festival de la Roque d’Anthéron, at the AMUZ, at the Hamburg Philharmonic, and many more.

-The Ensemble is supported by the DRAC Bourgogne-Franche-Comté, the region Bourgogne-Franche-Comté, the department of Saône et Loire, the CNM, SPEDIDAM and ADAMI.
-The Ensemble Masques is a member of FEVIS and PROFEDIM.
+The Ensemble is supported by the DRAC Bourgogne-Franche-Comté, the Bourgogne-Franche-Comté region, the Saône et Loire department, the CNM, the SPEDIDAM and the ADAMI.
+Ensemble Masques is a member of the FEVIS and PROFEDIM.

 Musicians